mailvinay25/Ticket-App/README.md

 This application Implements a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seats within a high-demand performance venue.

 Notes:
-1. Application is a to be executed via command line console based on the requirement "The solution and tests should build and execute entirely via the command line using either Maven"
+1. This is console based Application.
+"The solution and tests should build and execute entirely via the command line using Maven"
-2. The application is not designed to be able to run multiple clients requesting tickets.
+2. The application does not have multiple clients requesting tickets.
+It currently supports only one client.
 But the classes are designed to be thread safe when multiple clients access the TicketService.
 3. Venue levels are Orchestra(level id : 1), Main(level id : 2), Balcony 1(level id : 3) and Balcony 2(level id : 4).